 Another method of moving between worksheets is to press the JAWS command SHIFT and CTRL and S. Upon doing this, the Move to Worksheet dialog box will be displayed.
 In this dialog box, all worksheets in the current workbook are displayed in a list format.
-You can then, using DOWN ARROW, simply select the desired sheet from the list and press ENTER to move directly to that sheet.
+You can then press DOWN ARROW until the desired sheet is selected in the list and press ENTER to move directly to that sheet.
 Alternatively, you can press the first letter of the sheet name until it is selected and press ENTER!